 Companies make enormous investments in CRM and enterprise systems.
-So it’s only natural that they would look to stretch their investment by using those systems for as many functions as possible.
+So, it’s only natural that they would look to stretch their investment by using those systems for as many functions as possible.
 The more you use it, the higher the ROI.

-Furthermore, while Salesforce may be fine for storing sales contracts, your contract portfolio contains a wide variety of other contracts that contain a wealth of sensitive information, which, more likely than not, you do not want every salesperson be able to access.
-Using Salesforce as your sales contract database would require you to use another, more secure database for sensitive contracts in order to comply with certain client obligations and best practices regarding delicate material.
+Furthermore, while Salesforce may be fine for storing sales contracts, your contract portfolio contains a wide variety of other contracts that contain a wealth of sensitive information, which, you more likely do not want every salesperson to be able to access, especially given that a growing number of data breaches begin internally.
+Using Salesforce as your sales contract database often requires you to use another, more secure database for sensitive contracts in order to comply with certain client obligations, industry regulations, and best practices regarding delicate material.

-Some CM providers, such as Selectica and Apttus, bring improved CM capabilities to Salesforce.
-These solutions are built directly into Salesforce.com, thus requiring users to pay for users’ Salesforce licenses, which are both expensive and limiting.
-Being inextricably tied to Salesforce in this way can turn into a major problem down the road when Salesforce’s contract management capabilities prove unable to scale alongside your company.
+Some CM providers, such as Selectica (now part of the Determine platform) and Apttus, bring improved CM capabilities to Salesforce.
+These solutions are built directly into Salesforce.com, thus requiring users to pay for Salesforce licenses, which are both expensive and limiting.
+Salesforce recently revealed that some customers are paying over $1 million per year in licensing fees, which can run up to $3,000 per user annually.
+Not only is the cost of Salesforces contracts management tool prohibitive to many companies, the very idea of being inextricably tied to Salesforce in this way can turn into a major problem down the road when Salesforce contracts management capabilities prove unable to scale alongside your company.

-Exari allows documents to be stored in the cloud or on-premises and integrates fully with Salesforce without requiring users to subscribe.
+Exari allows documents to be stored in the cloud or on-premises and integrates fully with Salesforce without requiring users to subscribe, improving security and saving money.
 We offer a more robust permission protection system, so that access to your sensitive documents remains restricted.
 A solution with advanced contract lifecycle management capabilities is the only option for companies with ever-growing and highly complex contract portfolios, and ours are second to none.